-We want to thank all for the continued support for our outreach in 2013.
-We have now reached more than 40,000 people.
-Here’s some of the highlights for 2013:
+We want to thank all for the continued support for our outreach.
+We have now reached more than 40,000 people!
+Here’s some of the recent highlights:

-The 11th Visions troupe is formed from local residents in Fort Worth, Texas
+The 11th Visions troupe formed from local residents in Fort Worth, Texas

 Multiple performances for the Narcotics Anonymous World Convention at the Philadelphia Convention Center